Jun Mayuzuki: Works

+After the Rain was later adapted as both an animated TV series, and a live action movie.

 Starting from November 2019, her work Kowloon Generic Romance, which is based on Kowloon Walled City in Hong Kong, is serialized in Shueisha's Weekly Young Jump.
 According to Mayuzuki, she had the idea of launching a series about Kowloon Walled City even when After the Rain was still serialized.
 She likes the topic of Kowloon Walled City and first knew about it from Kowloon's Gate when she was young.